 For this assignment, you are expected to modify the kernel's exception handling so that fatal exceptions (e.g., illegal instructions) that occur in user-level code are handled by terminating the process that caused the exception.
-Under no circumstances should such an exception in an application program cause your kernel to crash or shutdown.
+Under no circumstances should such an exception in user-level code cause your kernel to crash or shutdown.